cnpem/sophys-cli-core/README.md

 From there, we go to the [`__main__`](./src/sophys/cli/core/__main__.py) file, where we find the entrypoint function.
 There, the first thing done is establishing the available flags and arguments for the program, using `argparse`.

 Right after that, we make a call to the `create_kernel` function, whose purpose is to configure the IPython kernel we'll be using.
-Here is where we'll hook up the code to be executed later to properly configure our environment and extensions, via configuration of the `exec_files` and `extensions` properties.
+Here is where we'll hook up the code to be executed later to properly configure our environment and extensions, via configuration of the `extensions` property.

 This is a separate function because we [customize the kernel in testing](https://github.com/cnpem/sophys-cli-core/blob/678f686aea1c41f686c34792c7c344f5f10550fe/src/sophys/cli/core/test_utils/fixtures/kernel_mock.py#L30) in order to have an easier time with IPython internals.

 Then we start the IPython kernel.

-##### `_pre_execution.py` / `base_configuration.py`
+##### `base_configuration.py`

-From here, the file configured earlier at `exec_files` in executed first.
-This will be the [`_pre_execution.py`](./src/sophys/cli/core/_pre_execution.py) file, responsible for triggering the configuration of all basic functionality of `sophys-cli` applications.
-This will call `execute_at_start`, contained in [`base_configuration.py`](./src/sophys/cli/core/base_configuration.py), which will instantiate callbacks, monitors, devices, and other useful bits, depending on the mode of operation configured via the CLI interface (`local` or `remote` (default)).
+From here, the core extension for sophys-cli is executed first.
+This will be defined in the [`base_configuration.py`](./src/sophys/cli/core/base_configuration.py) file, responsible for triggering the configuration of all basic functionality of `sophys-cli` applications.
+The executed function, `load_ipython_extension`, will call `execute_at_start`, which will instantiate callbacks, monitors, devices, and other useful bits, depending on the mode of operation configured via the CLI interface (`local` or `remote` (default)).

 The instantiated functions and objects are kept in the global IPython scope for later use and retrieval.
 This is done via the helper functions `get_from_namespace` and `add_to_namespace`, to make keeping track of these items easier.
 The global scope is later propagated to extensions via the `ipython` object.

 ##### Extensions

-With that execution concluded, the extensions configured earlier in the `extensions` IPython property will be loaded.
-This means they'll execute their `load_ipython_extension` function.
+With that execution concluded, the other extensions configured earlier in the `extensions` IPython property will be loaded.
+This means they'll execute their `load_ipython_extension` function too.
 See the [Creating your own extension](#creating-your-own-extension) section for more details on that.

 This concludes our little tour! ^.^